guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 ---
-description: What to consider when working out how long your pension money will last, such as your retirement date, age, costs and how your income will change.
+description: What to consider when working out how long your pension money will last, including your retirement date, age, costs and how your income will change.
 ---

 #Plan how long your money needs to last